bjarneo/copepod/README.md

 - Uses SSH key-based authentication
 - Supports custom SSH key paths
 - Environment variables can be passed securely via env file
+- Build arguments can be used for sensitive build-time variables
 - No sensitive information is logged

 ## Known Limitations